 '''Parent:''' (S) stammer has now almost completely gone and I certainly feel that without the support and guidance of the nursery that this may not have been the case.

 - How will the curriculum be matched to my child's/young person's needs?

-We have an inclusion and equality policy at Cuddles and Care Day Nursery which ensures that all early learning opportunities offered are inclusive of children with learning difficulties and/or disabilities.
-Your child’s key person will use a system called Observe, Assess and Plan (OAP).
+We have an inclusion and equality policy at Cuddles and Care Day Nursery which ensures that all early learning opportunities offered are inclusive of children with learning needs and/or abilities.
+Your child’s key person will use in the moment planning to observe assess and plan for every child individually.
 We use this cycle to ensure that each child’s learning and development is tailored to meet their individual needs.
-Each child will have their own All About Me journal, this journal is where your child’s Individual Education Plan and Summary is kept alongside the evidence to document your child’s learning and development.
-A Progress Recording and Monitoring System (PRAMS) allows us to track your child's learning and development through the 7 areas of learning, and your child’s individual refinements.
-A refinement means whether or not a child is secure within an area of learning, developing within it or beginning to emerge in an area of learning.
-For children with an additional need we complete an Education Health and Care Plan (EHCP).
+Each child observations and achievements will be shown on your child's learning journal on Blossom.
+We also have our own Curriculum and assessment policy to support every child.
+For children who require additional support we complete an Education Health and Care Plan (EHCP).

 - How will both you and I know how my child/young person is doing and how will you help me to support my child's/young person's learning?